crystal-lang/crystal-book/README.md

 # Crystal Programming Language

-This is the language reference for the Crystal programming language.
+Welcome to the language reference for the Crystal programming language!

 Crystal is a programming language with the following goals: